citrix/storefront-authentication-sdk/docs/common-authentication-forms-language.md

 ### Requirement Element Idioms

 Examples of the common types of Requirement elements are shown below.
-Element values that are <mark>highlighted</mark> identify variable names or user-visible labels that are controlled by the author of the authentication form.
-Element values that are bolded and underscored indicate field enumeration types defined in this document.

 #### Cancel Button